Elgin V. Kuykendall: Career

-In 1897 Kuykendall left pedagogy behind and began his career in the legal profession, opening a private practice.
-He remained politically oriented, however, and in 1898 he ran for and won the post of County Prosecutor for Garfield County.
+In 1897, Kuykendall left pedagogy behind and began his career in the legal profession, opening a private practice.
+He remained politically oriented, however, and in 1898 he ran for and won the post of Garfield County Prosecutor.
 The 28-year-old would again serve but one term in this second elected position before moving on.
 Kuykendall also maintained a private practice in addition to his prosecutorial role, ultimately joining into partnership with local judge Mack F. Gose to establish the firm Gose & Kuykendall in February 1898.

 In the next election, that of 1900, Kuykendall set his sights on the position of Mayor of the small town of Pomeroy.
-This third race was again met with success, and Kuykendall served yet another 2-year stint in office.
+This third race was again met with success, and Kuykendall served yet another two-year stint in office.
 All the while Kuykendall continued to build his legal practice, his relationship with Gose coming to an end only in 1909 when the latter was appointed to the Washington Supreme Court.

 Following Gose's appointment to the bench in Olympia, Kuykendall practiced law on his own for a two-year period before forming another partnership in 1911 as Kuykendall & McCabe.

 A staunch member of the Republican Party, Kuykendall served multiple terms as chairman of the Washington Republican State Committee during the decade of the 1910s.

 Kuykendall's finale electoral foray came in November 1916, when he was elected as a Republican member of the Washington State Senate.
 Unlike his previous electoral endeavors, Kuykendall would run for re-election in November 1918, continuing his undefeated record and gaining a second stint in the statehouse for the 1919 legislative session.

-In 1919 Washington Governor Louis F. Hart appointed Kuykendall to the Washington Public Service Commission.
+In 1919, Washington Governor Louis F. Hart appointed Kuykendall to the Washington Public Service Commission.
 He remained at that post for five years.

-On December 1, 1924 Chester M. Miller, Superior Court Judge for Asotin, Columbia, and Garfield Counties died and Kuykendall was appointed by Governor Hart as his successor.
+On December 1, 1924, Chester M. Miller, Superior Court Judge for Asotin, Columbia, and Garfield counties died and Kuykendall was appointed by Governor Hart as his successor.
 Kuykendall would remain in that position for the rest of his working life.